-Federica Riccardi, ECC’s Global Network Lead, reflects on her work with the families of ‘the missing‘ and the universal importance of knowing.
+Federica Riccardi, Every Casualty Count’s Global Network Lead, reflects on her work with the families of ‘the missing‘ and the universal importance of knowing.

 I was 25 years old and working in Kosovo when I first came across the reality of ‘the missing’.
 The missing is a catch-all term for people who go missing through armed conflict, violence and natural disasters.